-Bachelor’s degree or equivalent qualification in science, technology, or engineering, encompassing at least 45 ECTS in mathematics, physics, chemistry, materials science or engineering.
+Bachelor’s degree or equivalent qualification (must be obtained by the end of July) in science, technology, or engineering, encompassing at least 45 ECTS in mathematics, physics, chemistry, materials science or engineering.
 For country-specific document requirements please see www.ut.ee/country-specific.

-Please be sure to check further information on required documents and our step-by-step application guide at www.fi.ut.ee/admission-materials-science-and-technology.
+Please be sure to also check further information and our step-by-step application guide at www.ut.ee/matsci.

 The entry qualification documents are accepted in the following languages: English / Estonian.